dougrathbone/sentrypede/docs/project-guide.md

 **6.3.
 Code Checkout & Branching**

   * **Requirement:** The agent must have secure access to the Dovetail.com GitHub repositories.
-  * **Requirement:** It must pull the latest version of the `main` (or designated default) branch of the relevant repository into a secure, isolated working directory.
+  * **Requirement:** It must pull the latest version of the `master` (or designated default) branch of the relevant repository into a secure, isolated working directory.
   * **Requirement:** It must create a new branch for the fix.
 The branch name should be descriptive and reference the Sentry issue (e.g., `sentrypede/fix-sentry-<issue-id>`).

 **6.4.
 AI-Powered Bug Fixing (Google Gemini)**